 The cart was nearly full as I turned down the last aisle at the grocery store.
-I eyeballed the foods I had selected to feed our family, which were always carefully chosen to keep our budget down.
+I eyeballed the foods I had selected to feed our family.
+Money worries were always on my mind, and food was always carefully chosen to keep our budget down.
 But prices had been rising steadily for months.
 In fact, the cost of food seemed higher this trip than they were just a week ago.

 Gas prices were through the roof and everyone I knew was struggling in one way or another.
 There was a recession.
 Plus I had just quit my job, lowering our income just as our third child was born.
 The timing wasn’t perfect.

 As I pushed the cart along, I couldn’t help but wonder if the cost of food would continue to climb until we’d find ourselves unable to feed our small family.
 A terrible feeling washed over me, and I frantically dug through my purse, looking for my phone.
 As I called my sister, I knew I was having a heart attack.

 If you’re familiar with that feeling, you probably have already figured out that it was actually a panic attack.
 (Try convincing someone who has never experienced it before… and they’re trying to function in a grocery store full of people!)